Zhongguancun Artificial Intelligence Academy & UCAS 2025 Summer AI Agent Practical Topics

 - Scenario Simulation: A real person acts as a mock interviewer to conduct a mock interview.

-- Test Case: A real interviewer asks a long question at a steady pace, such as: “Please explain in detail the architecture of the Transformer model, including its motivation, the principle of self-attention mechanism, the role of positional encoding, the concept of multi-head attention, and how the encoder and decoder are stacked.
+- Test Case: A real interviewer asks a long question at a steady pace, such as: “Please explain in detail the architecture of the Transformer model, including its motivation, the principle of self-attention mechanism, the role of positional encoding, the concept of multi-head attention, and how the encoder and decoder stack work.
 Finally, compare its advantages over earlier architectures like RNN.”

 - Acceptance Requirement: During the interviewer’s question, the Agent’s “internal thinking” area needs to update in real-time.
 For example, when the interviewer mentions “attention mechanism,” keywords like “Query, Key, Value” should immediately appear on the interface.